 The Center for Interdisciplinary Research and Documentation of Inner and South Asian Cultural History (CIRDIS)

-CIRDIS, directed by Univ.-Prof. Dr. Deborah Klimburg-Salter, the Chair for “non-European” art history at the Department of Art History, has been established in January 2006 at the University of Vienna as an inter-faculty unit for innovative research.
+CIRDIS, directed by Univ.-Prof. Dr. Martin Gaenszle has been established in January 2006 at the University of Vienna by Univ.-Prof. Dr. Deborah Klimburg-Salter (director of CIRDIS from 2006 - 03/2015) as an inter-faculty unit for innovative research.
 Its aims are to encourage the development of new transdisciplinary models for research and to provide support for young scholars.
 Fundamental research concerning Inner and South Asia depends on intensive first-hand field research and exchange with scientists worldwide, which is both time and cost intensive.
 Thus, CIRDIS was linked with the interdisciplinary 6-year program for primary research, Nationales Forschungsnetzwerk (NFN) “The Cultural History of the Western Himalaya from the 8th Century” (CHWH), funded by the Austrian Science Fund (FWF).

 An essential tool for research and scientific exchange is the NFN/CIRDIS database complex, with 4 digital image databases at its core, all being built and maintained by subprojects (art history, inscriptions, epigraphy, numismatics), funded by the resources of the FWF-NFN.
 Three of these databases originated from the previous Research Focus (FSP) funded by the Austrian Science Fund from 2001 to 2006.
 The databases in art history, epigraphy, Western Tibetan manuscripts, and numismatics were the staging point for a new project within the field of geo-informatics.
 This project, administered within the Department of Geography, is a subproject of the FWF-NFN.
 The goal is to present the contents of the archives together, enriched with geospatial information, allowing new insights for researchers.
 This interface will also be made available to the public.